-As expected, the precious metals markets continue to consolidate after a near vertical move the past 90 days, including new highs for gold several weeks ago.
+As expected, the precious metals markets continue to consolidate after a near vertical move earlier this year, including new highs for gold in August.
 Silver has risen over 100% in that same period.
-It is a normal, corrective, and necessary part of any trend to resume its primary move—which, in the case of precious metals, is UP.
+The consolidation is a normal, corrective, and necessary part of any trend to resume its primary move—which, in the case of precious metals, is UP.

 These price levels will prevail eventually.
 How do we know this?
 The relentless money printing (stimulus) trend—and the ensuing dollar depreciation (i.e., inflation)—ensures hard money will increase in value versus fiat Federal Reserve notes.
 It’s really not rocket science, and you don’t need an economics degree to figure this out: more money printing = more debt = a less valuable US dollar.

 As noted in our article “Hello Inflation, My Old Friend,” inflation rates may be about to accelerate as the Fed now openly embraces inflation and aims for an “average” of 2%.
 According to our central bankers, this requires pushing inflation above 2%—overshooting for an “unspecified” period of time.
 Hmm, “unspecified period of time”?
 Really?